Naturalisation

 Independent

-Secondly, a foreigner can be declared as a Polish citizen if they fulfil the criteria specified in law.[3]
+Secondly, a third-country national can be declared as a Polish citizen if they fulfil the criteria specified in law.[3]
 Both refugees and subsidiary protection beneficiaries have to obtain first a permanent residence permit (zezwolenie na pobyt stały) or EU long-term residence permit in Poland.

-Both, refugees and subsidiary protection beneficiaries, to be declared as a Polish citizen, have to prove that they know the Polish language.[6]
-Foreigners should present a document confirming that they have graduated from a Polish school or that they have passed the State exam for the Polish language as a foreign language (B1 at least).
-Those examinations are rarely organised (in 2016-2019, only twice-three times per year, and 4 times per year in 2021 and 2022) and they are costly.[7]
-To take an exam, foreigners often have to travel to another city, bearing the costs not only of the exam itself but also of transportation and hotel,[8] which may constitute an obstacle to naturalisation.
+Both, refugees and subsidiary protection beneficiaries, to be declared as a Polish citizen, have to prove that they know Polish language.[6]
+Third-country nationals should present a document confirming that they have graduated from a Polish school or that they have passed the State exam for the Polish language as a foreign language (B1 at least).
+Those examinations are rarely organised (4 times per year in 2021-2023) and they are costly.[7]
+To take an exam, third-country nationals often have to travel to another city, bearing the costs not only of the exam itself but also of transportation and hotel,[8] which may constitute an obstacle to naturalisation.
 In the years 2019-2022, the organisation of these State exams was controlled by the Supreme Audit Office.
 It concluded that the responsible authorities did not collect the necessary data to assess how efficient the current system to determine sufficient knowledge of the Polish language is.
 It noticed that the available places for exams run out after 10-15 minutes from the beginning of the registration, so the system seems to be inadequate to meet existing needs.
-Furthermore, trainings for examiners were incorrectly organized.
+Furthermore, trainings for examiners were incorrectly organised.
 In the years 2019-2021, 19,477 certificates were issued upon passing the exam.
 Moreover, 738 certificates were issued without a person taking the exam.[9]

 Additional barriers to obtaining Polish citizenship through a declaration include difficulties in obtaining written proof of entitlement to reside in a particular property (as property owners may prefer verbal agreements rather than signing a rental agreement), as well as obtaining civil registration documents from the individual’s country of origin.[10]